 Students should have completed a first year course in statistics (STAT110, STAT115 or BSNS102) and two further papers at 200/300 level which includes experience in quantitative research methods or applied statistics.
 Students should see the course coordinator for approval.

-The course will be delivered by lectures using videoconferencing technology from the University of Canterbury, with two additional lectures given locally.
+The course will be delivered as Zoom lectures from the University of Canterbury, with two additional lectures given locally.

 Lecturer and local course coordinator